Dr Gabriele Lazzari

-My other interests include identity affiliations, class formations, and colonial histories in the Italian context, particularly how Blackness and Afro-Italianness can help us rethink dynamics of cultural and linguistic belonging.
-On these topics, I have written two public-facing pieces for Public Books (1 and 2), as well as an article for Comparative Literature, an open access chapter on methodologies of Blackness, and an article on theorizing from the South for Critical Quarterly.
+My other interests include mobility, migration, and colonial histories in the Italian context, particularly how Blackness and Afro-Italianness can help us rethink dynamics of cultural and linguistic belonging.
+On these topics, I have written two public-facing pieces for Public Books (1 and 2), an article for Comparative Literature, an open access chapter on methodologies of Blackness, and an article on theorizing from the South for Critical Quarterly.

-During my graduate studies, I worked as a digital coordinator for my program.
-In summer 2019, I was a Public Fellow at the Newark Public Library, and I attended the Humanities Without Walls Workshop in Chicago.
+During my graduate studies, I worked as a digital coordinator for my program, I was a Public Fellow at the Newark Public Library, and I attended the Humanities Without Walls Workshop in Chicago.

 My research and public humanities work have been supported by the Mellon Foundation, the Rutgers Bevier Dissertation Completion Fellowship, and the New Jersey Council for the Humanities.